|

 passengers crowded onto the Mayflower.

-and other passengers seeking a new life in America, sailed from Plymouth,
+Pilgrims and other passengers seeking a new life in America, sailed from

-we do not realize it.
-One night angels sang over the Bethlehem hillsides and
+when we do not realize it.
+One night angels sang over the Bethlehem hillsides

-only a few shepherds heard it and were led to the stable where Jesus was born.
+and only a few shepherds heard it and were led to the stable where Jesus was

-Centuries later in 1775, when Paul Revere set out on his midnight ride, who
+born.
+Centuries later in 1775, when Paul Revere set out on his midnight ride,

 when the Mayflower pulled away from English shores, no one knew that a